 The degree of type similarity or diversity on a team can affect that team's performance.
-Your ESTJ team has a mix of fairly similar types, which means its members have similar approaches to problem solving.\ Team similarity/diversity affects two aspects of performance: the process, or how your team goes about performing its tasks; and the outcome, or how well it performs its tasks.
-Fairly homogeneous teams like yours may find that the strengths and blind spots associated with an ESTJ team are generally applicable.
+Your ESFJ team has a very diverse mix of types, which means its members have very different approaches to problem solving.
+Team similarity/diversity affects two aspects of performance: the process, or how your team goes about performing its tasks; and the outcome, or how well it performs its tasks.
+Diverse teams like yours may find that the strengths and blind spots associated with an ESFJ team are sometimes, but not always, applicable.

-Because this is a team with a lot of type similarity:\
+Because this is a team with a lot of type diversity:+